-Annie Beth Brown Donahue / North Carolina (Select link above to read entire letter.)
+Annie Beth Brown Donahue / North Carolina

 The above chart presents all of the major letters and letter teams taught in the We All Can Read Program.